Magdalena-Bigaj/python_jobs_nfj/README.md

 # WEB SCRAPING

-The most common technologies required with Python.
+The aim is to find the most common technologies required with Python.
-If you want to know which path you shoud choose :)
+I chose https://nofluffjobs.com/ and gathered the data to know which technologies are hot :)

 Python 3.9.1